 I can count such sights on one hand: Wat Pho, Wat Arun, Chatuchak Market… um… uh… let’s see, I already said Wat Pho… I guess Jim Thompson House… and, of course, the Grand Palace.
 Five major sights, that’s it.
 After numerous short stays and two extended residencies, the latter of which included hosting and (happily) tour-guiding for both my wife’s and my friends and family, I’ve been to all of them many times, and honestly, with perhaps the exception of Chatuchak, don’t particularly need to revisit any of them anytime soon.

 They’re all wonderful; there’s good reason why each is a permanent fixture on any “Bangkok for First Timers” tour.
-But, when you’re a seasoned too-cool-for-school-hardcore-Southeast-Asia pavement pounder like myself, a few turns with the accompanying crowds and touts and tour busses and queues are plenty enough.
+But, when you’re a seasoned too-cool-for-school-hardcore-Southeast-Asia pavement pounder like myself, a few turns with the accompanying crowds and touts and tour buses and queues are plenty enough.
+You probably don’t want to come here on your first day in Bangkok.

 That said, within Bangkok’s five major sights there does exist a certain spectrum of insanity; that is, levels of mass-tourism madness.
 At the bottom (quite tolerable) is the pleasant tour of Jim Thompson House, while at the top (totally fucking insane) is the Grand Palace, the dazzling epicenter of Bangkok sightseeing, the place that according to many of the area touts and tuk-tuk drivers is closed today — an all-time classic ruse and one that always makes me smile.